-See § 151.112(WWUU) Solar Energy Systems and § 151.113(U) Accessory Solar Energy Systems for information on height, setbacks and lot coverage requirements.
-See §§ 151.250 through 151.250 for violations, penalties and enforcement.
+See § 151.112(WW)(XX) Solar Energy Systems and § 151.113(U) Accessory Solar Energy Systems for information on height, setbacks and lot coverage requirements.
+See §§ 151.250 through 151.261 for violations, penalties and enforcement.
 Other local and state regulations shall apply.

 - A. Project proposal. - 1) Owner name, address, and phone number. - 2) Photos of existing site conditions for proposed facility - 3) Project summary including the manufacturer information, number of proposed solar modules, and proposed height of the solar arrays. - B. Site plan (drawn to scale). - 1) Existing and proposed contours, at a minimum of two-foot intervals. - 2) Location, setbacks, exterior dimensions, and square footage of all structures on the owner's property and abutting properties within 100 feet. - 3) Location and size of existing waterways, wetlands, 100-year floodplain, sanitary sewers, field drain tiles, storm sewer systems, and water distribution systems. - 4) Location of any overhead or underground power lines and utility easements.
+All power lines used to collect power and all communication lines shall be buried underground at a depth in accordance with the Agricultural Impact Mitigation Agreement and the current adoption of the NFPA 70 National Electrical Code, whichever is more restrictive, until

+C. Waivers.

-All power lines used to collect power and all communication lines shall be buried underground at a depth in accordance with the Agricultural Impact Mitigation Agreement and the current adoption of the NFPA 70 National Electrical Code, whichever is more restrictive, until same reach the property line or a substation adjacent to the property line. - C. Waivers. - 1) All setback or landscape transition yard waiver agreements shall be submitted with the application for the solar energy system. - 2) Any setback or landscape transition waiver agreement between the property owner and adjacent property owner shall be recorded against the impacted properties with the Lake County Recorder of Deeds-Recording Division of the Lake County Clerk's Office. - D. Engineering plans, drawings, and schematics. - 1) Manufacturer's specifications of the solar modules, foundation, and detailed drawing of electrical components and installation details. - 2) All electrical wire and lines connecting modules and any related structures. - E. Utility connection. - 1) Developers of principal use commercial and accessory medium and large-scale solar energy systems connected to the utility grid must provide written authorization from the local utility company acknowledging and approving such connection prior to building permit issuance. - F. Native plantings. - 1) In order to prevent erosion, manage run-off, and provide ecological benefit, commercial and accessory medium and large-scale ground-mounted solar energy systems shall be planted with "low-profile" native prairie species, and use a mix appropriate for this region and site-specific soil conditions.
+1) All setback or landscape transition yard waiver agreements shall be submitted with the application for the solar energy system.

+- 2) Any setback or landscape transition waiver agreement between the property owner and adjacent property owner shall be recorded against the impacted properties with the Recording Division of the Lake County Clerk's Office. - D. Engineering plans, drawings, and schematics. - 1) Manufacturer's specifications of the solar modules, foundation, and detailed drawing of electrical components and installation details. - 2) All electrical wire and lines connecting modules and any related structures. - E. Utility connection. - Developers of commercial and accessory medium and large-scale solar energy systems connected to the utility grid must provide written authorization from the local utility company acknowledging and approving such connection prior to building permit issuance. - F. Native plantings. - 1) In order to prevent erosion, manage run-off, and provide ecological benefit, commercial and accessory medium and large-scale ground-mounted solar energy systems shall be planted with "low-profile" native prairie species, and use a mix appropriate for this region and site-specific soil conditions.